-Moreover, the production facilities at the Pacific Ethanol Plants may not operate as planned or expected.
+Moreover, our plants may not operate as planned or expected.
 All of these facilities are designed to operate at or above a specified production capacity.
 The operation of these facilities is and will be, however, subject to various uncertainties.
 As a result, these facilities may not produce ethanol and its co-products at expected levels.
 In the event any of these facilities do not run at their expected capacity levels, our business, results of operations and financial condition may be materially and adversely affected.